wenext-limited/pr-agent/docs/docs/qodo-merge-cli/index.md

 ## Mission

-The CLI can bridge the gap between Qodo Merge feedback and code implementation in your terminal workflow:
+The CLI can bridge the gap between Qodo Merge feedback and code implementation in your local enviroment:

-- **Seamlessly generating and managing PR suggestions** without context switching
+- **Seamlessly generate and manage PR suggestions** without context switching
     - Remote Suggestions: Fetches Qodo Merge suggestions from your Git Environment
     - Local Suggestions: Get real-time suggestions against your local changes
 - **Interactive review and implementation** of AI feedback directly in your terminal
-- **Tracking implementation status** of each suggestion (pending/implemented/declined)
+- **Track implementation status** of each suggestion (pending/implemented/declined)

 ## Remote Suggestions Flow
-1. Open a Pull Request and receive Qodo Merge feedback
+1. Open a Pull Request on your Git environment and receive Qodo Merge feedback
 2. Pull the remote suggestions into your terminal with Qodo Merge CLI
-3. Review, explore details, and implement suggestions interactively
+3. Explore, Review, and implement suggestions interactively
 4. Commit changes back to your branch seamlessly

 ## Local Suggestions Flow